 The Fine Print: Keep in mind that although your points won’t expire, you will lose the rewards you have not redeemed if you close your account.

 Frequent guests of the Hilton family of hotels will love the Hilton Honors American Express Surpass Card.
 You earn 12 times the Hilton Honors Bonus Points per dollar on purchases made at a Hilton hotel or resort property.

 Highlights: Points, points, points!
 You get six times the Hilton Honors Bonus Points per dollar you spend at U.S. gas stations, supermarkets and restaurants.
-Plus, you’ll get three times the bonus points per dollar on everything else.
+Plus, you get three times the bonus points per dollar on all other eligible purchases.

 Annual Fee: $95

 The Fine Print: There is no low introductory rate, so be mindful of the APR, which applies to both purchases and balance transfers.

 The Navy Federal More Rewards American Express Credit Card has the lowest regular APR of any of the cards on this list, at just 11.65%-18.00%.
 If you have to carry a balance, this card is the one to carry it on.

 The More Rewards card currently offers three times the points at gas stations, restaurants and supermarkets, and one point per dollar on everything else.
 Also, the card offers a 0% APR on purchases for the first year.
 There’s no annual fee, balance transfer fee, cash advance fee or foreign transaction fee.